NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 A new BitLocker GPO linked to the Domain Users folder

-        2.  []{#Encryption_feature .anchor}What features are required
-            and installed for the BitLocker Drive Encryption feature?
+        2. What features are required and installed for the BitLocker Drive Encryption feature?
 (Choose all that apply.)

             a.  ***BitLocker Drive Encryption***